Note: This video was made using an older version of the software.

 Verbum provides powerful search capabilities to allow you to quickly find words, phrases, and more within the Bibles in your Verbum library.

-- Search Helps (in the main search pane) provide basic guidance about how to construct your search.
+Search Helps (in the main search pane) provide basic guidance about how to construct your search.

-- Verses view displays the verses containing your search results.
-To view two or more version side-by-side, click +Add Versions.
+This view displays the verses containing your search results.

 Refining Your Search

 You can limit your search to one or more fields.
 Click All Bible Text, to open the search field drop-down menu.
 Click the arrow beside Search Fields to expand the list of search field options.
 You can select one or more search fields.

 You can choose whether you want search results to be constrained to verse or chapter boundaries.
 Note that this capability was introduced in Verbum 10.

 You can limit your search to specific sections of the Bible, or to a Passage List, by clicking All Passages to open the reference range drop-down menu and typing a reference or making a selection.

 Searching for Specific Morphologies

 The examples above used English words but if you search for an original language lemma you can include morphology information as well.

 If, for example, you wanted to search for the Greek term translated as Go in the Great Commission (Matthew 28:19) you could use lemma.g:πορεύομαι which would give the results shown.